 - What is the largest lake in France?

 Best Lakes in France

-Paris is the best (no doubt about that), and it has some top lakes and other wonderful water features.
-But it’s nice to take a trip from the City of Love every now and then.
+Paris is the best (no doubt about that), with some top lakes and other wonderful water features.
+But it’s nice to take a trip from the City of Love now and then.
 Including a couple in the city itself, here are a few of the best lakes in France that travelers should check out.

 1. Lac d’Enghien

 Located in the suburban town of Enghien-les-Bains, just north of Paris, is Lac d’Enghien.
 This scenic lake is popular for swimming, sunbathing, and boating.
 Visitors can also stroll along the promenade or relax in one of the many cafes that line the shore.

 Lac d’Enghien is a popular destination for travelers because of its scenic beauty and proximity to Paris.
 Visitors can also enjoy the promenade or one of the many cafes along the shore after walking around the lake.

 See Related: When is the Best Time to Visit Paris?

 Looking to escape the heat of the city?
 Lac des Minimes, located in the village of Suresnes, west of Paris, is the perfect spot.
 This serene lake is surrounded by forests and fields, making it ideal for a hike or picnic.